mifavoyke/miniRT/README.md

 - dot product: operation that takes two vectors and returns a single scalar value
 - length of a vector = square root of the dot product of the vector by itself
 - changing camera viewpoint coordinates ensures translation, changing normal vector ensures rotation
+- camera is positioned in 3D space and oriented by a transformation matrix from default position (0, 0, 0) and default forward vector (0, 1, 0) to its specififed orientation and point in 3D
+- in most cases, no, you do not need to explicitly normalize the camera's orientation vectors after applying the rotation matrices, because rotation matrices are orthogonal.
+This means that, after applying a rotation matrix, the basis vectors (right, forward, up) are guaranteed to remain normalized if they were initially normalized.
+BUT we normalize to avoid small deviations whn working with floats

 TRANSLATION AND ROTATION
 1. Translation (Movement)